 What are the symptoms of Bali Belly?

-Diarrhea: Frequent, loose, or watery bowel movements are the most common symptom.
+Diarrhea: Frequent, loose, or watery bowel movements are the most common symptoms of Bali Belly.
 This can cause significant discomfort and inconvenience, particularly when traveling.

-Stomach cramps and pain: This can vary from mild discomfort to intense pain, often felt in the lower abdomen.
+Stomach cramps and pain: In some cases, Bali Belly starts with this and can vary from mild discomfort to intense pain, often felt in the lower abdomen.

-Nausea or vomiting: You might feel sick in your stomach or even experience episodes of vomiting.
+Nausea or vomiting: Bali Belly might also make you feel sick to your stomach or even experience episodes of vomiting.

-Bloating and gas: A feeling of fullness or swelling in the abdomen, often accompanied by increased flatulence.
+Bloating and gas: A feeling of fullness or swelling in the abdomen, often accompanied by increased flatulence is also a sign of Bali Belly.

 Loss of appetite: The discomfort often results in a decreased desire to eat.

-Fever: In some cases, you might have a mild fever.
+Fever: Severe cases of Bali Belly in some cases, you might have a mild fever.

-Muscle aches and weakness: General malaise and fatigue are also common.
+Muscle aches and weakness: General muscle aches and fatigue are also common.

 Fortunately, in most cases, Bali Belly's symptoms will resolve within 2-4 days.
-However, there are several measures you can take to help manage the symptoms and recover more quickly:
+However, there are several measures you can take to help manage your symptoms and recover more quickly:

 Stay Hydrated